-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS JANUARY 6, 2017

-The stockholder(s) hereby appoint(s) Vernon J. Nagel and Richard K. Reece, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Acuity Brands, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 11:00 am, Eastern Time on January 6, 2017, at the Four Seasons Hotel, 75 Fourteenth Street, Atlanta, Georgia, and any adjournments or postponements thereof.

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER(S).
-IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES LISTED ON THE REVERSE SIDE FOR THE BOARD OF DIRECTORS, FOR ITEMS 2, 3 AND 4 AND A VOTE AGAINST ITEM 5.

-PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE
+E14689-P8: THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS JANUARY 6, 2017 appoint his substitute, a shares of Common Sto by appoint(s) Vernon J. Nagel and Richard K. Reece, or either of them, as proxies, each with the power to and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the ck of Acuity Brands, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders , Eastern Time on January 6, 2017, at the Four Seasons Hotel, 75 Fourteenth Street, Atlanta, Georgia, and any onements thereof.
+DIRECTIONS ARE MA SIDE FOR THE BOAR PLEASE MARK, SIG PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER(S).
+IF NO SUCH ADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES LISTED ON THE REVERSE D OF DIRECTORS, FOR ITEMS 2, 3 AND 4 AND A VOTE AGAINST ITEM 5.
+GN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE Address Change s/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)
+CONTINUED AND TO BE SIGNED ON REVERSE SIDE CONTINUED AND TO BE SIGNED ON REVERSE SIDE